krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 - $\Lambda$: the cumulative arrival rate,
 - $w$: the average residence time within the window.

 Note: this version uses quantities _that are relative to the observation window_, not to the system as a whole.
-That is, $L$ is an exact time average over the window, but $\Lambda$ and $w$ differ from $\lambda$ and $W$ in Little’s Law.
+That is, $L, \Lambda, \text{and} and w$ will yield different values for each observation window.
+But while $L$ is an exact time average what we might observe for the system as a whole,  $\Lambda$ and $w$ differ from $\lambda$ and $W$ in Little’s Law.

 From [@fig:little-finite], we can see that:

-- $\Lambda \ge \lambda$, since we count any item present during the window.
+- $\Lambda \ge \lambda$, since we count any item present during the window not just the ones that arrived during the window.
-- $w \le W$, since we count only the portion of each item's time that falls within the window.
+- $w \le W$, since we count only the portion of each item's time that falls within the window, not the entire time accumulated by the item in the system.

 So $\Lambda$ is generally an _overestimate_ of $\lambda$, and $w$ is an _underestimate_ of $W$.
-Yet their product, $\Lambda w$, equals the _exact_ time-average number of items present in the system over the window, $L$.
-In this sense, the estimation errors _cancel each other out_ over any finite window!
+Yet their product, $\Lambda w$, equals the _exact_ time-average number of items present in the system, $L$!

+In this sense, $L = \lambda W$ expresses a deep relationship that constrains how these three quantities can vary over time.
+Even over a finite window—and even assuming the quantities on the right are only estimates—the estimation errors _cancel each other out_ in such a way that the identity $L = \Lambda w$ still holds exactly!

 These estimation errors are due to _end-effects_: parts of each item's trajectory that lie outside the observation window.
 While we can observe exactly